Ron DeSantis, Senator Marco Rubio, Senator Rick Scott.

 Is that true?

-Well, you know, uh Mitch McConnell did uh remove about a little over five million dollars.
+Well, you know, Mitch McConnell did remove about a little over $5 million.

 Why he did this, I'm not exactly sure, but he went ahead and did it.

-And uh, but um, you know, the National Republican Senate Committee, Rick Scott, and uh the RNC under Lona McDaniel and uh others came in to uh you know fill the gap.
+But, you know, the National Republican Senate Committee, Rick Scott, and the RNC under Lona McDaniel and others came in to fill the gap.

-We've been working hard to do that, and we're getting pretty close to making up the deficit that uh was caused by the uh you know unplanned, unscheduled reversal of Mitch McConnell's funds.
+We've been working hard to do that, and we're getting pretty close to making up the deficit that was caused by the unplanned, unscheduled reversal of Mitch McConnell's funds.

-I'm trying to understand why we're taking away money from you, and this is a race that's winnable, and give it to Lisa Murkowski.
+I'm trying to understand why he would take away money from you, and this is a race that's winnable, and give it to Lisa Murkowski.

-He's given now over 10 million dollars to Lisa Murkowski, and she's battling a Republican.
+He's given now over $10 million to Lisa Murkowski, and she's battling a Republican.

-And Kelly Chewbacca is in the lead, and it seems like Mitch McConnell is afraid of Kelly Chewbacca maybe winning, because if she wins, that would mean that probably she's not gonna vote for Mitch McConnell, especially after this.
+And Kelly Chewbacca is in the lead, and it seems like Mitch McConnell is afraid of Kelly Chewbacca maybe winning, because if she wins, that would mean that probably she's not going to vote for Mitch McConnell, especially after this.

 Well, you know, I mean, I'm on the record in the primary.

-I'm just gonna give it to you straight here.
+I'm just going to give it to you straight here.

 That's just a fact.

-And that's exactly uh what I am sticking to and uh what I will do in the United States Senate.
+And that's exactly what I am sticking to and what I will do in the United States Senate.

-But you know, uh Maggie Hassan's not going to vote for him either.
+But, you know, Maggie Hassen's not going to vote for him either.

-So, you know, you want a Republican down there, a conservative Republican, someone who's gonna work to uh improve this economy, uh, stop the out of control spending, secure this country, make our foreign policy stronger, then you should be investing in me.
+So, you know, you want a Republican down there, a conservative Republican, someone who's going to work to improve this economy, stop the out-of-control spending, secure this country, make our foreign policy stronger, then you should be investing in me.

-I have come up eleven points the primary.
+I have come up 11 points since the primary.

 We're neck and neck right now.

-And I'm gonna be bold and audacious here, Sean, and I'm gonna tell you, I think we'll the next poll is gonna have us ahead.
+I'm going to tell you, I think the next poll is going to have us ahead.

-I don't know by how much, but I think we're gonna do it.
+I don't know by how much, but I think we're going to do it.

-And that is gonna really shake the timbers across this nation, particularly in Washington, D.C., with all the pundits who sit behind their desk and think they know what's going on in New Hampshire.
+And that is going to really shake the timbers across this nation, particularly in Washington, D.C., with all the pundits who sit behind their desk and think they know what's going on in New Hampshire.

-When I've been doing this for two years, every town and city talking to Granite Staters, and you know, Maggie Hassan, we just finished some NHPR debate, and it and the place was loaded with you know her supporters.
+When I've been doing this for two years, every town and city, talking to Granite Staters, and, you know, Maggie Hassen, we just finished an NHPR debate, and the place was loaded with, you know, her supporters.

 My supporters couldn't even get in.